When the Unknown becomes Known

 Only when the unknown comes into your experience it becomes known.
 You don’t truly know something from reading about it or hearing it from someone else.
 It’s only truth when you experience it.

 And there it is - the unknown became known.
-Doing this cycle any further in this format is not fair on Charlie and is ending here in Panama City.
+Doing this cycle any further is not fair on Charlie and is ending here in Panama City.
+What's next?
+The only thing I know is the trip is not carrying on - the rest is unknown for now.

 As I write this I feel that lump in my throat.
 I don’t exactly know why.
 I don’t hold an ounce of resentment against her for not coping well with this.
 It’s not about that at all.
 It feels more that I remember the real tough times we shared together.
 I could see that she was really trying.
 I could see how everything she was doing, she was doing for me.
 In the 3 months cycling we shared so many new experiences together.
 She always had my back.
 We dealt with the extreme heat together, pushing the bike through jungle mud roads not knowing where we would camp that night.
 She walked next to me while I pushed the bike up steep hills for hours.
 Waking up in the middle of the night after hearing a loud noise outside the tent we would look at each other as if to say “YOU go look what that was - I’m staying here!”
 And I think what I’m feeling so emotional about is not being able to really communicate how grateful I am to her for sticking it out with me even when it was so tough on her.